-When the indicator is placed in setup mode, the word CONF/G is shown on the display.
+When the indicator is placed in setup mode, the word CONFIG is shown on the display.
 The CONFIG menu is the first of seven main menus used to configure the indicator.
 Detailed descriptions of these menus are given in Section 3.2.
-When configuration is complete, return to the CONFIG menu and press the \triangle (ZERO) key to exit setup mode, then replace the setup switch access screw.
+When configuration is complete, return to the CONFIG menu and press the $\triangle$ (ZERO) key to exit setup mode.